-It's not an issue we frequently discuss, and yet everyone has this problem at some point in their lives: gas.
-It's a fact that everyone has gas in their digestive tract, and the Cleveland Clinic says most people pass gas about 14-23 times a day (yes, even you, precious).
+Every one of us has gas in our digestive tract, and the Cleveland Clinic says most people pass gas about 14 to 23 times a day (yes, even you, precious).
 Symptoms of gas may include belching, flatulence, bloating, abdominal pain, and perhaps a little embarrassment.

 Gas can be caused by a normal breakdown of undigested foods by harmless bacteria in your colon, or by swallowing too much air while quickly eating or drinking.
 Another sneaky culprit that can also cause gas?
 Your favorite vegetables.

-Vegetables such as artichokes, asparagus, broccoli, cabbage, Brussels sprouts, cauliflower, cucumbers, green peppers, onions, radishes, celery, and carrots can cause excess gas.
+Vegetables such as artichokes, asparagus, broccoli, cabbage, Brussels sprouts, cauliflower, green peppers, onions, radishes, celery, and carrots can cause excess gas.
 But why?